garybryan/coding-puzzles/slides/slides.md

 ![height:350px center](images/mission.png)

-How can we _make as much money as we can?_
+How can we make _as much money as we can_?

 We need a **business plan**.